seL4/sel4-tutorials/tutorials/camkes-vm-crossvm/camkes-vm-crossvm.md

 /*-- endfilter -*/
 ```

-Here we extend our definition of the Init component with our `cross_vm connector` source and the crossvm
+This extends the definition of the Init component with the `cross_vm connector` source and the crossvm
-library.
-We additionally define our new CAmkES component `PrintServer`.
+library, and defines the new CAmkES component `PrintServer`.

-The app should now build but we're not done yet.
-Now
-we'll make these interfaces available to the guest linux.
-We will create
+### Add interfaces to the Guest

-a shell script that is executed as linux is initialized.
-Add a file
+**Exercise** Create the following `camkes_init` shell script that is executed as Linux is initialized:
-`camkes_init` with the following:

 ```bash
 /*-- filter TaskContent("vm-init-crossvm", TaskContentType.COMPLETED, completion='buildroot login') -*/